SIDN/anteater/README.md

 # Anteater
-_Real-time Authoritative Server Monitoring with passive measurements._
+_Real-time Authoritative Server Monitoring with passive DNS measurements._

 We presented `Anteater` recently at: